biodiverse/ubms/README.md

 but the model is fit using MCMC with [Stan](https://mc-stan.org/) instead of using maximum likelihood.

-Advantages over `unmarked`:
+Advantages compared to `unmarked`:

 1. Easily obtain posterior distributions of parameters and derived parameters
 2. Include random effects in parameter formulas (same syntax as `lme4`)

-Disadvantages over `unmarked`:
+Disadvantages compared to `unmarked`:

-1. MCMC will always be slower than maximum likelihood
+1. MCMC is slower than maximum likelihood
 2. Potential convergence issues
 3. Only one model (single-season occupancy) is available for now
+4. Does not handle missing values

 ### Example